bjones1/CodeChat/micro/ch3/asm_intro.rst

 ``mov memory_address, Wdest``     ``mov Wsource, memory_address``
 ===============================   ============================

 Input instructions bring data in to the working registers, while output intructions push data out from working registers to memory.
-What's missing is the ability to process data once we've input it and before we've output the results.
+What's missing is the ability to process data once it's been input and before the results have been outputed.

 Three steps for assembly language programs
 =================================================================================
+.. sidebar:: Simplicity versus efficiency

+   The approach taken in this book is to introduce the smallest possible portion of the PIC24 instruction set which covers all the capabilities of the PIC24.
+The many instructions which aren't covered can reduce the number of assembly instructions in a program.
+An example:

+   | The ``mov Wsource1, Wsource2, Wdest`` used in this document is but one of several other forms of the instruction:
+   |
+   |   ``add f, {WREG}``
+   |   ``add Wsource, #5_bit_number, Wdest``
+   |   ``add Wsource_dest, #10_bit_number``

+   Follow the links above for more information on these forms of the add intruction.

+.. _`add f, {WREG}`: www.google.com

 Compile and run :doc:`three_steps`; the code in section :ref:`three_steps_code` is:

 .. include:: three_steps.rst
    :start-after: .. begin_clip
    :end-before: .. end_clip

+Exercise:

+#.
+What value does ``0x0800`` contain?
+Explain the behavior of the ``add`` instruction by replacing the question marks: W? = W? + W?.